EARTHWORM Logo Earthworm Documentation V7.2

 Send any bug reports or configuration problems to the earthw mailing list.

-This software is Open Architecture and Open Source and is freely available to anyone.
+This software is Open Architecture and more importantly Open Source and is freely available to anyone.
+Distribute and use as your heart desires.

 last modified by Paul Friberg of ISTI.com